google/setfilters/README.md

 # Set Filters Library

-This repository contains implementations of a collection of approximate membership query data structures.
+This repository contains implementations of a collection of set filter data structures, also commonly referred as approximate membership query data structures.
+For succinctness, we will usually use the term "set filters".

 ## Note